Content Marketing for B2B services firms

 5. Put content to work

-Every piece gets re-used: sales pages, outbound, LinkedIn, proposal appendices.
-Content that only lives on the blog wastes 80% of its value.
+Every piece gets reused: sales pages, outbound sequences, LinkedIn, proposal appendices.
+Content that only lives on the blog wastes most of its potential value.
+The repurposing is where the return actually shows up — one flagship can feed a full quarter of outbound.

 Content marketing vs adjacent services — when each earns its budget